JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 **Pros:**
 - Smooths entry over time and avoids decision paralysis.
 - Keeps you engaged even when headlines scream “bubble.”
+- This is a time-tested successful strategy.
+Even someone I know who works at a hedge-fund told me to do this!

 **Cons:**
 - May miss upside if the market rises before a correction.